 Political Career of Joe Biden

-Despite the controversy, he managed to keep his Senate seat.
-Back in Washington, and following his two aneurysms, "Biden became one of the Senate's most active and vocal members" [source: ABC News].
-He became a member of the Senate Foreign Relations Committee in 1975 (currently serving as chair); following his drop out from the 1988 race, he also joined the Senate Judiciary Committee, serving as chair from 1987 to 1995 [source: Biography].
+Despite the controversy, he managed to keep his senate seat.
+Back in Washington, and following his two aneurysms, Biden became one of the Senate's most active members [source: Brozyna].
+He became a member of the Senate Foreign Relations Committee in 1975, and following his dropout from the 1988 race, he also joined the Senate Judiciary Committee, serving as chair from 1987 to 1995 [source: Senate.gov].

 Biden's long tenure in Washington and membership on those prized committees gave him both remarkable power and opened him up to criticism.
 As chair of the Foreign Relations Committee, he gained foreign policy experience meeting with heads of state.
 As chair of the Judiciary Committee, he passionately opposed the confirmations of Supreme Court justices Robert Bork and Clarence Thomas.
 In the end, Biden was able to sway moderate Republicans to block the Bork nomination, a victory on the heels of Biden's failed presidential run [source: Keith].

 In 2007, Biden made a second run for the White House.
 He dropped out after coming in fifth in the Iowa Caucus.